Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Discussion

-The dissipative LZ transition studied here can be considered a toy-model for dynamics in quantum annealing, where small gap anti-crossings between the lowest two energy eigenstates are expected to play an important role~\cite{amin_2008_thermallyassistedadiabatic,boixo_2016_computationalmultiqubittunnelling}.
-Our results thus contribute to the understanding of the role of open system effects in a quantum annealer~\cite{dickson_2013_thermallyassistedquantum,albashDecoherenceAdiabaticQuantum2015,boixo_2016_computationalmultiqubittunnelling,bando_2021_breakdownweakcoupling,king_2022_coherentquantumannealing}.
-In the weak-coupling limit, despite the fact that the AME predicts an improvement in the final ground state probabilities in the small-gap, fast-sweep regime, realizing this experimentally requires further noise reduction, as needed to preserve the validity of the weak-coupling limit for smaller gaps.
-However, as the system scales up, noise in the system is expected to increase and the minimum gap to close, making the weak-coupling limit hard to achieve for large annealers.
-On the other hand, remaining in the strong coupling limit is not necessarily detrimental, as the experimental data and PTRE simulation show a counter-intuitive result that higher ground state probabilities can be achieved in the intermediate to strong coupling limit, as compared to the weak-coupling limit, when $\epsilon_p/W$ is large enough.
-It should be noted that coupling to classical noise gives $\epsilon_p=0$, which would limit the maximum $P_g$ to 0.5.
+The dissipative LZ transition studied here can be considered a toy model for dynamics in quantum annealing, where small gap anti-crossings between the lowest two energy eigenstates are expected to play an important role~\cite{amin_2008_thermallyassistedadiabatic,boixo_2016_computationalmultiqubittunnelling}.
+Our results thus contribute to the understanding of the role of open-system effects in a quantum annealer~\cite{dickson_2013_thermallyassistedquantum,albashDecoherenceAdiabaticQuantum2015,boixo_2016_computationalmultiqubittunnelling,mishra_2018_finitetemperaturequantum,bando_2022_breakdownweakcouplinglimit,king_2022_coherentquantumannealinga}.
+In the weak-coupling limit, thermal relaxation could help the system to reach the ground state.
+However, for hard problems, the minimum gap is expected to close, which freezes thermal relaxation after the system has passed the minimum gap~\cite{albash_2012_quantumadiabaticmarkovian,amin_2015_searchingquantumspeedup,boixo_2016_computationalmultiqubittunnelling}.
+On the other hand, the experiment and the PTRE model both show that higher ground state probabilities can be achieved in the intermediate to strong coupling limit, as compared to the weak-coupling limit, when $\epsilon_p/W$ is large enough.
+However, this is likely specific to the LZ tunneling problem, where the final (right) well becomes much lower than the initial (left) well, allowing tunneling to occur despite the large environment bias preferring the initial well.
+In the context of hard annealing problems with many quasi-degenerate energy levels, tunneling dynamics of the system could be suppressed due to the environment biasing the energy levels in the strong coupling limit.

+The spin bath simulation suggests that only noise that is fast enough as compared to the qubit dynamics will contribute to the strong coupling effect.
+It is thus expected that in fast annealing, slow noise will not affect the annealing performance, as there is not enough time for a state of definite polarization to be formed.
+This is in line with the recent demonstration of coherence in fast annealing of flux-qubit-based quantum annealers, on the order of $10~\t{ns}$, where the environment is too slow to affect the distribution of final states~\cite{king_2022_coherentquantumannealinga,king_2023_quantumcriticaldynamicsa}.
+This immunity to slow noise also points to an important advantage of analog quantum processors over gate-based quantum processors, where in the latter slow noise always causes dephasing and needs to be actively corrected for.